 Background information.

 • Storm drain systems are NOT treated and all runoff ultimately drains to the Jordan River or into our groundwater aquifers.
-Any non-water we purposely or unintentionally discharge to roads or directly to storm drains will pollute these water resources.
+Any non-water and polluted water we purposely or unintentionally discharge to roads or directly to storm drains, and some liquids or polluted water we drain into the ground will pollute water resources.

 • Prosecution involves fines and can include remediation cost resulting from damages to water resources.

-You may contact the City at the previous reference email and text with any questions.
+You may contact the City at the previous reference email with any questions.

 Subscribe to